Francisco Vázquez de Coronado: Commemoration

+Popular culture

 Indiana Jones and the Last Crusade references the "Cross of Coronado".
 According to the film, this gold cross, discovered in a Utah cave system, was given to Vázquez de Coronado by Hernán Cortés in 1521.
 Such an event never happened because Vázquez de Coronado would have been 11 or 12 years old in 1521 and still living in Spain.
 In addition, when Indy captures the cross from robbers aboard a ship off the coast of Portugal, the ship can be seen to be named The Coronado.